JeremiahKaren/35percent.github.io/_posts/2019-07-01-why-we-are-challenging-elephant-and-castle-plans-in-court.md

 But council estate regeneration, Manson style, is also playing its part.
 The Gazette article mentions three estates south of Tower Bridge earmarked for demolition.
 At [least eight others](http://35percent.org/the-southwark-clearances) can be added, totalling 7,639 council homes and leasehold properties lost.
 The developments replacing these will provide over 11,000 new homes, but only 3,200 of them will be social rented and while Southwark does now have an council house building programme, it is [still knocking down and selling off council homes faster than it is building them](http://35percent.org/2018-11-12-11000-council-homes-manifesto-pledge/).

 The proportion of social rented housing is even lower when other major schemes are considered.
-Analysis of the major schemes approved by Southwark over the last 15 years gives [an average social rent component of under 4%](http://35percent.org/major-schemes) out of about twelve thousand homes - well below the Council's [policy requirement of 25%](LINKTONSP).
-(Recent approvals of [Old Kent Rd developments](http://35percent.org/2019-06-16-verney-rd-yet-another-old-kent-road-development/)increase the overall percentage to 10%).
+Analysis of the major schemes approved by Southwark over the last 15 years gives [an average social rent component of under 4%](http://35percent.org/major-schemes) out of about twelve thousand homes - well below the Council's [policy requirement of 25%](LINKTONSP).  ([Recent approvals](http://35percent.org/img/OKRapprovals.pdf) of [Old Kent Rd developments](http://35percent.org/2019-06-16-verney-rd-yet-another-old-kent-road-development/) increase the overall percentage to 10%).

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>